BCRA Waste Water Treatment Plant

 The Authority is only responsible for the operation of waste water treatment plant.

 It will only bill the municipalities it serves for the actual cost of the operation of the treatment plant.

-The municipalities will continue to own and operate the collection systems (in the case of Stroud Township this is done through the Stroud Township Sewer Authority), set rates and bill their customers.
+The municipalities set rates and bill their customers.
+The municipalities will continue to own and operate the collection systems (in the case of Stroud Township this is done through the Stroud Township Sewer Authority).

-While the Authority’s Water and Waste Water Operations are “managed” and operated by the same entity, they are financially independent of each other.
-Therefore, the “water user fees” are not affected by the Regional Wastewater Treatment Plant operation and vice versa.
+While the Authority’s Water and Waste Water Operations are managed and operated by the same entity, they are financially independent of each other.
+Therefore, water user fees are not affected by the Regional Wastewater Treatment Plant operation and vice versa.

 Please call the Authority offices if you have any further questions about this new aspect of the Authority’s operations at 570-421-3232.